algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

     - #### ➭ <ins>Ghosts</ins>

     <p align="center"><img src="./pictures/fonctional-specification/game/red.png" alt="red" width="50"/><img src="./pictures/fonctional-specification/game/pink-ghost.png" alt="pink" width="50"/><img src="./pictures/fonctional-specification/game/orange-ghost.png" alt="orange" width="50"/><img src="./pictures/fonctional-specification/game/cyan.png" alt="cyan" width="50"/></p>
-    - There are 4 ghosts.
+    There are 4 ghosts.

-    - The player dies when touching one of the ghosts.
+    The player dies when touching one of the ghosts.

-    - A ghost can be eaten by the player when the game is in fright mode
+    A ghost can be eaten by the player when the game is in fright mode

-    - If a ghost gets eaten, he goes back to the center of the maze
+    If a ghost gets eaten, he goes back to the center of the maze

-    - At higher difficulties, ghosts get faster
+    At higher difficulties, ghosts get faster

-    The ghosts have three behaviors :
+    The ghosts have three behaviors:<br><br>

     - Scater : the ghosts are going for a corner of the maze
     - Chase : Each ghost has a different chase behavior, but the idea is to hunt down the player.
     - Frightened : The ghosts are running away from the player with random movement.
 This only activates when the game is in Fright Mode when the player eats a Super Gum.

     The Ghosts cycle between Scater and Chase.
 At higher levels, ghosts spend more time in Chase mode.

     - #### ➭ <ins>Sound</ins>

-    There are sound effects for the following events :
+    There are sound effects for the following events:

     - Start-Up
     - Pac-Man Eating
     - Pac-Man Eating Fruits
     - Ghost Siren Sound
     - Fright Mode
     - Pac-Man Eating Ghost
     - Pac-Man Get High Score (10,000 points)
     - Pac-Man dying/Game Over

-    - ### ➭ Environment

     - #### ➭ <ins>Level</ins>